Is self-employment right for me?

 • It's advisable to do a risk assessment of any parts of your home the public might visit – you might need public liability insurance in case someone injures themselves while on your property.

 • Think about taking out permanent health/accident insurance.
-If you're unable to work because of an accident or serious illness, this will give you a regular income.
+If you can't work because of an accident or serious illness, this will give you a regular income.

 Find out more about our Business Insurance.